Content:

 Sequence starts

 There are two types of sequence starts: Ball Wins (BW) & Ball Starts (BS).
-By definition, BW are sequences that start with an open play transition and BS are sequences that start with either a set-piece or from a keep-ball possession situation.
+By definition, BW are sequences that start with an open play transition and BS are sequences that start with a set-piece situation.
 The exact definition logic for both types of sequence starts is as described below.

 Ball Wins (BW)

 These are sequences that start with an open play transition from team A to B or the other way around.
-An open play transition is defined as any change of possession, without a foul being called by the referee.
+An open play transition is defined as any change of possession, without a foul being called by the referee or the ball going out of bounce.

-BW should contain at least two consecutive on ball actions by the same team of which at least one event should be a pass, cross, or shot made with the feet.
+BW should contain at least two consecutive on ball actions by the same team (pass, cross, or shot).
 There are two exceptions where a sequence can happen in the case of a single event, namely: shots and offside passes.

 The type of the BW is defined by the location on the field where the ball win occurs.
-In the next section, you will find more information about these so-called Sequence Start Types.
+Underneath you will find examples of the location for BW1-4.
+In the next section, you will find more information about these so-called Sequence Start Types for Ball Starts (BS).

 Ball Starts (BS)